-Problem 15: Create
+Problem 14: Create

-- a. a regular expression for all strings whose first 0 is followed by an even number of 11 pairs. - b. a finite state machine that recognizes such strings.
+- a. a regular expression for all strings whose first 0 is followed by strings containing only an even number of 11 pairs (with no single 1s).
+In other words, once the first 0 occurs, only strings containing pairs of 1s are going to be recognized, and there must be an even number of them. - b. a finite state machine that recognizes such strings.